Though we are happy to help assist you via email or by phone (502.272.8433), the questions below are commonly asked by parents and families.

 appreciate.
 Spur of the moment “surprises” are usually not appreciated.

-Family Weekends and other organized events are great opportunities to plan to spend time with your student.
+Family Weekend and other organized events are great opportunities to plan to spend time with your student.

 What happens if my student gets in trouble?